dy/sprae/readme.md

 #### `:fx="values"`

-Run effect, not changing any attribute.
-Optional cleanup is called in-between effect calls or on disposal.
+Run effect, not changing any attribute.<br/>Optional cleanup is called in-between effect calls or on disposal.

 ```html
 <div :fx="a.value ? foo() : bar()" />